 5. You might want — or need — a supplement

-If you opt for Original Medicare, you can also buy a Medicare supplement insurance policy to help pay for expenses the Original Medicare plan doesn’t cover, like copayments and deductibles.
+If you opt for Original Medicare, you also can buy a Medicare supplement insurance policy to help pay for expenses the Original Medicare plan doesn’t cover, like copayments and deductibles.
 These supplemental policies are also known as Medigap plans.

 Folks who opt for Medicare Advantage do not have the option of supplementing their Medicare Advantage plan with a Medigap plan, however.

 To learn more about Medigap plans in general, check out “The ABCs of Selecting a Medicare Supplement Plan.”

 To learn about how you might be affected by two popular Medigap plans becoming closed to new enrollees soon, don’t miss “A Big Change to a Popular Medicare Option Might Increase Your Costs.”

 If you put off prescription drug coverage, it can cost you for the rest of your life.
 Medicare calls it the “Part D late enrollment penalty.”